It's hard to take anything pink too seriously, as imaginary elephants and tutu-wearing hippos will testify.

 Yes, there are still plenty of cloying, confected rosés for the unerringly sweet of tooth, but the choice of 'grown-up' rosés has never been broader.
 Dry, crisp, uniquely refreshing styles, are becoming the picnic/barbecue wine of choice for a growing band of al fresco adventurers.
-In fact, rosé consumption has rocketed (up by about 65%) since the sweltering summer of 2003.
-And a bottle of rosé has been included, for the first time, in this year’s typical British shopping basket, as chosen by the boffins who calculate the rate of inflation.
+In fact, rosé consumption has rocketed in recent years.

 The best way to enjoy rosé wine is to drink it young, fresh and chilled, so insist on the latest vintage as even the best rosé wines start to lose their bloom after only six months in the bottle.

 As they're not intended for ageing, screwtops instead of corks are fine; and, besides, we all forget the corkscrew from time to time.

 Delicious rosé wines come from as far afield as Chile and New Zealand but Southern France and Spain are the traditional epicentres of rosé production.

 Grenache (Garnacha in Spanish) forms the backbone of ripe, robust rosés from Provence and the southern Rhone and for rosados from Rioja, Navarra, Somontano and Priorato.

 Not surprisingly, chilled rosé wines match superbly with herby rotisserie chicken and salad nicoise, cured Spanish hams, fresh prawns and paella.